 To learn more, you can watch our past Facebook Live video featuring Dr. Berg, one of our emergency veterinarians, or read a summary below.
+(Please note this video is from prior to our Urgent Care moving to our Oakdale ER & Specialty Center at 1160 Helmo Ave.
+N., Oakdale, MN 55128).

 How does an emergency veterinarian determine if a case is urgent or emergent?